dfed/SafeDI/README.md

 #### Utilizing @Instantiated with type erased properties

-When you want to instantiate a type-erased property, you may specify which concrete type you expect to fulfill your property by utilizing `@Instantiated`‘s `fulfilledByType` parameter.
+When you want to instantiate a type-erased property, you may specify which concrete type you expect to fulfill your property by utilizing `@Instantiated`‘s `fulfilledByType` and `erasedToConcreteExistential` parameters.

 The `fulfilledByType` parameter takes a `String` identical to the type name of the concrete type that will be assigned to the type-erased property.
 Representing the type as a string literal allows for dependency inversion: the code that receives the concrete type does not need to have a dependency on the module that defines the concrete type.

+The `erasedToConcreteExistential` parameter takes a boolean value that indicates whether the fulfilling type is being erased to a concrete [existential](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/opaquetypes/#Boxed-Protocol-Types) type.
+A concrete existential type is a non-protocol type that wraps a protocol and is usually prefixed with `Any`.
+A fulfilling type does not inherit from a concrete existential type, and therefore when the property‘s type is a concrete existential the fulfilling type must be wrapped in the erasing concrete existential type‘s initializer before it is returned.
+When the property‘s type is not a concrete existential, the fulfilling type is cast as the property‘s type.
+For example, an `AnyView` is a concrete and existential type-erased form of some `struct MyExampleView: View`, while a `UIViewController` is a concrete but not existential type-erased form of some `final class MyExampleViewController: UIViewController`.
+This parameter defaults to `false`.

 ```swift
 import SwiftUI